ether-camp/public/reputation.md

 - ( *TODO: Determine a daily upvote limit which can be done by particular actor* )

 ### Karma growing curve
+It easily can be seen that even if user posts good content and receives upvotes every day his overall karma gain will be low when his rank is low.
+It's always more reasonable to develop user's main account instead of sybils after he overcome the first stage, the newcomer status.

 ![Karma growing curve](http://i.imgur.com/SrT3jAv.png)